Raheem Sterling: 2022–2024: First two seasons

 On 13 July 2022, Sterling signed for Chelsea on a five-year contract for a fee of £47.5 million.
 On 6 August, he made his club debut in a 1–0 away win against Everton.
 On 27 August, Sterling scored his first goals for the club, a brace, in a 2–1 win over Leicester City, and added another in the next match against Southampton, a 2–1 away loss.

 He scored his first Champions League goal of the season under newly-appointed Graham Potter on 14 September, in a 1–1 home draw against RB Salzburg.

 On 7 March 2023, Sterling scored against Borussia Dortmund in the second leg of Chelsea's round of 16 tie, in which the Blues' would win 2–0 at home, helping them advance to the quarter finals.
 On 13 May he scored a brace against Nottingham Forest in a 2–2 home draw.

 On 25 August 2023, Sterling scored his first goal in the 2023–24 season and later scored a brace in the second half against Luton Town which ended in 3–0 win for Chelsea.

 In late August 2024, Sterling's future with the club was cast into doubt when new manager Enzo Maresca made clear he did not want the player.
 "I spoke with Raheem ...
 I said that he is going to struggle to get minutes with us".

-2024 onwards: Loan to Arsenal and Chelsea exile
+2024–2026: Loan to Arsenal and Chelsea exile

 On 30 August 2024, Sterling joined Arsenal on loan for the 2024–25 season.
-Sterling made his first start for the club on 25 September and scored the fourth goal of a 5–1 victory over Bolton Wanderers in the third round of the EFL Cup.
+He made his first start for the club on 25 September and scored the fourth goal of a 5–1 victory over Bolton Wanderers in the third round of the EFL Cup.
 On 4 June 2025, it was announced he would return to Chelsea, having failed to make a major impact under Mikel Arteta.
 Upon returning to Stamford Bridge, Sterling was completely exiled from the squad, being forced to train separately and barred from the main club facilities.
+On 28 January 2026, Sterling departed Chelsea by mutual agreement.

+Feyenoord

+On 12 February 2026, Sterling signed for Eredivisie club Feyenoord until the end of the 2025–26 season.
+He obtained his work and residence permit on 19 February 2026.
+Prior to that, Feyenoord moved their training sessions to Belgium for three days to allow Sterling to join the team.
+Sterling made his debut for the club on 22 February 2026, replacing Gijs Smal during a 2–1 league win against Telstar.
+He made his first start for the club during a 3–3 draw with NAC Breda on 8 March 2026.